Read the End User License Agreement here.

 To perform the above functions, we may match information collected from you through different means or at different times, including both personal information and Automated Information, and use such information along with information obtained from other sources.
 We may also aggregate and/or de-identify any information that we collect, such that the information no longer identifies any specific individual.
 We may use, disclose and otherwise process such information for our own legitimate business purposes – including historical and statistical analysis and business planning – without restriction.

-Conceptiv is part of the IAC Group family of businesses.
+Conceptiv (and its parent company Apalon) is part of the IAC Group family of businesses.
 We share your information with other parts of IAC for legitimate business purposes, including:

 - to assist us in technical processing operations, such as data hosting and maintenance, finance, legal, HR and accounting assistance, securing our data and systems and fighting against spam, abuse, fraud, infringement and other wrongdoings; and